 One technique in keeping the preservation of nipple sensitivity would be to avoid the nerves below the nipple.
-The surgery ensures that the nipples are to be made a “normal size”, in symmetry with good sensitivity so the patient would have no feeling of numbness or discomfort.
+The surgery ensures that the nipples are to be made a “normal size”, in symmetry, with good sensitivity so the patient should have no feeling of numbness or discomfort.

-With the meticulous surgical technique, it is achievable to retain or keep the sensitivity of the nipple—though there is a possibility of numbness for some time during healing.
+With meticulous surgical technique, it is achievable to retain the sensitivity of the nipple—though there is a possibility of numbness for some time during the healing process.

-Once breasts have healed without any complications, the sensitivity can go back to normal.
+Once your breasts have healed, provided you have not had any complications your sensitivity should go back to normal.

-The internal bra technique is a term that patients and doctors have been hearing a lot these past months.
-It is used in complex breast augmentation cases, breast reduction, and lift procedures.
+The internal bra technique is used in complex breast augmentation cases, breast reduction, and lift procedures.
 Though it is called an “internal bra”, it does not signify that it will definitely replace the use of a bra but instead create a much better way to support the breast internally.

 What happens during the internal bra procedure?